HipsterBrown/hipsterbrown.com/posts/musings/2021-09-03-Components-for-Everyone.md

 Recently, I've started to form the opinion client-side JS libraries, like Vue, React, Svelte, Ember, Angular, etc, have grown in adoption and popularity due to component-driven view architecture more than any other feature they offer.
 I believe this core abstraction is key to why larger frameworks, like NextJS, Nuxt, Gatsby, and SvelteKit,  are built on top of those libraries with a target of static site generation or server-side rendering.

-For context, I currently working on a front end platform team that supports teams using Rails and/or React to develop client-side features.
+For context, I currently working on a front end platform team that supports teams using Rails and/or React to develop client-side features, depending on the experience of the team and requirements of the feature.
+Before adopting React, we used a Rails component abstraction heavily inspired by [`komponent`](https://github.com/komposable/komponent) to create a shared gem of design system components, as well as reusable ones within each application.
+We still have this abstraction and are starting to adopt [ViewComponent](https://viewcomponent.org) in its place.
+While our

 ---------------------